MicrosoftDocs/biztalk-docs/biztalk/technical-guides/best-practices-for-monitoring.md

   **Run Log Parser**

 - Log Parser is a powerful, versatile tool that provides universal query access to text-based data such as log files, XML files and CSV files, as well as key data sources on the Windows® operating system such as the Event Log, the Registry, the file system, and Active Directory®.
 You may want to use this tool to query a significant amount of logging information.
-You can download the Log Parser tool at [https://go.microsoft.com/fwlink/?LinkID=85574](https://go.microsoft.com/fwlink/?LinkID=85574)
+You can download the [Log Parser tool](https://www.microsoft.com/download/details.aspx?id=24659).

-  **Run the BizTalk MsgBoxViewer Tool**
+  **Run BizTalk Health Monitor**

-  Run the [BizTalk MsgBoxViewer tool](https://go.microsoft.com/fwlink/?LinkId=151930) available from [https://go.microsoft.com/fwlink/?LinkId=151930](https://go.microsoft.com/fwlink/?LinkId=151930).
+  Download and run the [BizTalk Health Monitor](https://www.microsoft.com/download/details.aspx?id=43716).
 This tool analyzes the BizTalk MessageBox and other databases and generates an HTML report containing warnings, if any, and other information related to the databases.
 You can also save the reports for later use.
 These reports might be useful when troubleshooting issues with the BizTalk application.

-  If the BizTalk MsgBoxViewer tool identifies any issues, run the [Terminator tool](https://go.microsoft.com/fwlink/?LinkId=151931) available at [https://go.microsoft.com/fwlink/?LinkId=151931](https://go.microsoft.com/fwlink/?LinkId=151931).
-This tool enables users to easily resolve any issues identified by the BizTalk MsgBoxViewer tool.
-For more information about how the Terminator tool integrates with the BizTalk MsgBoxViewer tool, see [Using BizTalk Terminator to resolve issues identified by BizTalk MsgBoxViewer](https://go.microsoft.com/fwlink/?LinkId=151932) (https://go.microsoft.com/fwlink/?LinkId=151932).

-> [!NOTE]
->  Use of these tools is not supported by Microsoft, and Microsoft makes no guarantees about the suitability of these programs.
-Use of these programs is entirely at your own risk.
+  If the BizTalk Health Monitor identifies any issues, you can terminate instances.
+For more information, see [Monitoring BizTalk Server Health and Performance](monitoring-biztalk-server.md).

  **Make monitoring a priority**